mahendrjy/stackstarts/README.md

 # Stackstarts

 Stackstarts is a starting point for building web applications with your preferred template.
-With so many template names to remember these days, Stackstarts provides an easy solution by allowing you to choose the template you want to use
+With so many template names to remember these days, Stackstarts provides an easy solution by allowing you to choose the template you want to use.

 ## **Getting Started**